ghc/ghc/docs/users_guide/ghci.rst

     6
     Prelude>

+.. ghci-cmd:: :{
+              :}

+    Begin or end a multi-line GHCi command block.

 To alleviate this issue, GHCi commands can be split over multiple lines, by wrapping them in ``:{`` and ``:}`` (each on a single line of its own):